jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d709bbc066dac7142a6d7a2
+id: 5d71b58b848f6914ab89897d
-title: Part 79
+title: Part 80
 challengeType: 0
-dashedName: part-79
+dashedName: part-80
 ---

 # --description--

-Inside the `if` statement, set `gold` equal to 15 more than its current value.
-Also, update `goldText.innerText` to the new value.
+Use the `let` keyword to create a variable named `currentWeapon`.
+Don't set it equal to anything yet.
+Notice that we already have a `currentWeapon` variable from earlier.
+Since the `let` keyword is used instead of `var`, this new version of `currentWeapon` is scoped only to this `if` statement.
+At the close of the `if` statement, the old version of `currentWeapon` will be used again.

 # --hints--